The Mad Scientists' Club: Synopsis

 In contrast to the supernatural, mystical, romantic, or preachy moral elements usually found in children's books, The Mad Scientists' Club books build their plot devices around science, mechanical inclination, a do it yourself ethic, and some good-natured pranks, making the boys in these books sort of junior precursors to MacGyver, or a fictional counterpart to the real-life Rocket Boys.
 The early stories and the first book in the series were published in the wake of the impact of Sputnik 1 and the Space Race and reflect the thinking of that period.
 The first book even includes a plug for joining the United States Air Force in the last story, "Night Rescue".
 There are two odd, inexplicable exceptions to the usually science-based, non-supernatural nature of the stories.
 They are "The Secret of the Old Cannon" in the first book — at the end of the story it is hinted the boys unwittingly photographed a ghost — and the Indian Sun Dance from "Big Chief Rainmaker" in the second book.
-The level of technology found in these books is, of course, "low-tech" by modern standards, with no commercial home computers or miniaturized electronics, but the technology depicted in the books — home-built computers, scuba, ham radio, helicopters, remotely radio-controlled devices — was, at the time, typical of the cutting edge of technology during the post-World War II, pre-Internet era.
+The level of technology found in these books is, of course, low by modern standards, with no commercial home computers or miniaturized electronics, but the technology depicted in the books — home-built computers, scuba, ham radio, helicopters, remotely radio-controlled devices — was, at the time, typical of the cutting edge of technology during the post-World War II, pre-Internet era.
 The science is accurate; Dinky provides actual Houdini escapology in "The Telltale Transmitter" that readers would do well to remember if they ever found themselves tied up.

 Harmon Muldoon is the arch-enemy of the Mad Scientists' Club.
 Cousin to Freddy and brother to Homer's girlfriend Daphne, Harmon was expelled from the Mad Scientists' Club "for conduct unbecoming a scientist and for giving away secret information".
 Harmon responded by founding his own gang dedicated to interfering with the Mad Scientists' Club in any way they can.
 It is not stated whether Harmon's gang engages in any activities beyond pestering the Mad Scientists, nor is it absolutely clear how many are in the gang.

 Harmon was the radio expert when he was in the club, and has equal if not better radio equipment, as hinted in "The Strange Sea Monster of Strawberry Lake", where he temporarily jammed the signals sent by The Mad Scientists Club and came very close to unmasking the monster.
 In "The Great Confrontation" he goes too far and kidnaps Freddy and Dinky.
 However, Harmon's only triumph comes in "The Cool Cavern" where he makes such fools of the Mad Scientists that Henry uncharacteristically loses his temper.
 In "Big Chief Rainmaker" a truce is declared with Harmon's gang because the Mad Scientists need their help.
 The named members of Harmon's gang are: